twitter-outline arrow envelope hashtag phone speech-bubble state

 These action-packed winter adventures will help cure your family’s cabin fever in no time!

-If you happen to find yourself at Buffalo Lake on Feb.
-8, you might catch a glimpse of a giant cat or a colorful jellyfish soaring through the sky, thanks to the Kites on Ice Festival!
-Colorful and invigorating, it’s just one way for families to enjoy winter while exploring the Minneapolis-Saint Paul metro region’s many lakes, parks, rinks and hills primed for sledding and skiing.
+There are plenty of ways for families to enjoy winter while exploring the Minneapolis-Saint Paul metro region’s many lakes, parks, rinks, and hills primed for sledding and skiing.
 So grab your scarf and hat, bundle up the family and get ready for your best winter yet!

 1. Shred Some Powder